-Industrial Design Studio 2 B Staff Contact: Rina Bernabei UOC6 HPW5 S2 Prerequisite/s: IDES1031, IDES2161
+Industrial Design Studio 2B Staff Contact: Dr Oya Demirbilek UOC6 HPW5 S2

 This course builds on the knowledge and skills introduced in Industrial Design Studio 2A in order to further students understanding and command of the design process.
 The course is based around design projects as well as some critical review of design publications.
 Project work provides experience in investigating the requirements of particular groups of end-users and exploring the development of product form to meet these requirements.
 Students will develop skills in communicating highly resolved design concepts.